Alex Twal: Background

-Twal was born in Westmead, New South Wales, Australia.
-He attended Parramatta Marist High School.
+Twal was born in Westmead, New South Wales, Australia to a Jordanian father and a Lebanese mother.
+He attended St Patricks College, Strathfield and then Parramatta Marist High School.

 Playing career

 Early career

 A Parramatta City Titans junior, Twal played in the Holden Cup for the Parramatta Eels and was part of their extended first grade squad in 2015 and 2016.
 He played for the New South Wales under-20s and the Junior Kangaroos in both 2015 and 2016.

 2017

 Twal signed for the Wests Tigers midway through the 2017 season, from 2018 the end of 2020, before being granted an early release from Parramatta mid-season.
 He made his first grade debut on 2 July, one day before his 21st birthday, and played in the Tigers remaining eight games for the season, "putting in some seriously consistent performances off the bench."
 With 249 tackles made and only 5 missed, Twal had the best tackle percentage in the NRL over the regular season.

 At season's end, Twal was selected for Lebanon in the World Cup.
-Teammate Tim Mannah said, "He reminds me of Nathan Brown where his personality is huge, and he’s a player players love to play with.
+Teammate Tim Mannah said, "He reminds me of Nathan Brown where his personality is huge, and he's a player players love to play with.
 He brings a lot to a team.
 The Tigers are lucky to have him.
-He’ll have a really strong career in the NRL."
-Coach Brad Fittler added, "He plays big minutes for a front-rower, he has a great work ethic, he’s a top kid."
+He'll have a really strong career in the NRL."
+Coach Brad Fittler added, "He plays big minutes for a front-rower, he has a great work ethic, he's a top kid."
 After the pool rounds, he was leading the competition in tackles made.